arthurhzna/Golang_Learn_MicroService/README.md

 # Learning Microservices with Go

-Repository ini dibuat untuk mendokumentasikan progress belajar dari course:
+This repository was created to document my learning progress from the course:
 👉 [Working with Microservices in Go (Udemy)](https://www.udemy.com/course/working-with-microservices-in-go/)

 This repository contains a Go implementation of microservices I built to learn microservices architecture.
 The project consists of several independent services that communicate with each other.